dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Goals
 -----
 * Optional static typing for Lua
-* No new types
 * Type specific bytecodes to improve performance
-* Compatibility with Lua 5.3 (see Array Types section below)
+* Compatibility with Lua 5.3 (see Compatibility section below)
 * LLVM based JIT compiler

 Status
 ------
 The project was kicked off in January 2015.

-Right now (as of Feb 2015) I am working on the JIT implementation.
+Right now (as of March 2015) I am working on the JIT implementation.
 Please see `Ravi Documentation <http://the-ravi-programming-language.readthedocs.org/en/latest/index.html>`_ for details of this effort.
 The Lua and Ravi bytecodes currently implemented are described in `JIT Status <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-status.html>`_ page.

 As of end Jan 2015, the Ravi interpreter allows you to declare local variables as ``integer`` or ``number``.
 This triggers following behaviour: